ShivamVyas/Research/README.md

 Generates responses and code templates tailored for test cases.

 ## Customization
-You can modify the Streamlit UI elements and styles.
+You can modify the Streamlit UI styles using the top bar in the application.
-Adjust GPT-4 model parameters for different response details or specificities.
+Adjust GPT models within app.py for different response details or specificities.

 ## Support
 For any issues or queries, please refer to the documentation of the libraries used.